-Knott’s Berry Farm, America’s first theme park, is an excellent way for your and your family to spend a day in Southern California.
+Knott’s Berry Farm, America’s first theme park, is an excellent place for your and your family to spend a day during your time in Southern California.

-Check out our helpful guide for visiting Knott’s Berry Farm, packed full of ways to save on admission, tips for visiting, nearby attractions, and much more.
+Check out our helpful guide for visiting the Knott’s Berry Farm, packed full of tips for visiting, ways to save on admission, other nearby attractions, and much more.

 Looking for Knott’s Berry Farm Discount Tickets?

 We’ve got you covered – Knott’s Berry Farm admission is available with the below money saving options, so you can choose the attraction pass that’s right for you:

 1. All-Inclusive Pass – All you can do.
 Includes admission to dozens of attractions.

 2. Build Your Own Pass – Select the attractions you want to visit prior to visiting.

 Tips for Visiting Knott’s Berry Farm

 - Present your Go City Card at the Guest Services Window for your general admission ticket.
 You’ll see several ticket booths at the front of the park, but if you already have a Go City Card, should head just beyond that area to the Guest Services building to get your tickets.

 - Take your time and enjoy the park.
 There are some amazing craftsmen at work in Ghost Town, and you won’t want to miss the fine attention to detail given to the park’s features.
 Knott’s Berry Farm is a lovely park, and it’s worth a leisurely stroll to enjoy the scenery.